maxaudron/pastor/static/styles/readme.txt

-Generate CSS from SCSS via
+CSS is generated at build-time via build.rs
-./generate-from-scss.sh